 In education research, I am specifically interested in understanding what factors affect student retention and persistence in pursuing their degree.
-Using social network analysis, I look at the correlations between students’ overall embeddedness within the in- and out-of-class network and their odds of persistence into a second semester in a sequence.
+Using social network analysis, I look at the correlations between students’ overall embeddedness within the in- and out-of-class network and their odds of persistence into the second semester in a sequence.
 I also investigate how the attitudes toward learning with peers translate into actual behaviors.
 My objective is to provide a concrete basis for efforts to increase overall student retention and graduation rates at both the departmental and university levels.
 As part of this project, I am also developing a suite (in the R programming language) for manipulation, visualization and statistical analyses of network data.